 Further the members may note that the Company had entered into the following related party transactions at arm's length price:

-- Property taken on lease from Kirtivardhan Finvest Services Limited. - Availing of services like maintenance, upkeep, allied services and facilities, amenities, etc., from Belvedere Gardens Limited.
+- Property taken on lease from Kirtivardhan Finvest Services Limited. - Availing of services like maintenance, upkeep, allied services and facilities, amenities, etc., from Belvedere Gardens Limited. - Intercorporate Loan from RV Investment & Dealers Limited.

 VIGIL MECHANISM / WHISTLE BLOWER POLICY